HanCreation/20thSummer/README.md

 </div>

-The poster can be found in instagram @Han.Creation
+The poster can be found on instagram: [@Han.Creation](https://www.instagram.com/han.creation/)

 ## [Micrograd](https://github.com/HanCreation/micrograd)
 This project is about trying to learn and build micrograd from scratch which is a basically a mini automatic gradient engine which implements a backpropagation.
 Also, implementing the micrograd engine to Neural Network (MLP)